Introduction to Dependency Injection in Spring

 - Field or Property-based Dependency Injection

-Let us see one by one in detail with real-time example & code snippets.
+Let us see one by one in detail with real-time examples & code snippets.

 1. Constructor Based Dependency Injection

-When the annotation @Autowired is used on top of the class constructor, it is referred to as Constructor based Dependency Injection.
-Let us witness the usage of Constructor based Dependency Injection with a real-time example.
+Constructor-based Dependency Injection refers to the use of the @Autowired annotation on top of a class constructor.
+Let us witness the usage of Constructor-based Dependency Injection with a real-time example.

 POJO Class: EmployeeMasterDetails class